How Food and Nutrition May Support Respiratory Health

 Physical Exercise and Diabetes Management

 Individuals with diabetes should consult a medical professional and undergo a medical evaluation before starting exercises or regular physical activity.
 Detecting any possible risk allows healthcare professionals to create an exercise plan that maximises benefits without causing harm during the exercises.
 Some of these guidelines are recommended by The Health Professional’s Guide to Diabetes (American Diabetes Association, 2004).
-Exercise sessions should include a proper guideline, warm-up and cool-down periods, for example, a 5 to 10 minutes warm-up of light aerobic activity, including walking or cycling in a leisure centre, this prepares lungs, heart, muscle for increased intensity.
+Exercise sessions should include a proper guideline, warm-up and cool-down periods, for example, a 5 to 10 minutes warm-up of light aerobic activity, including walking or cycling in a leisure centre, which prepares the lungs, heart, muscle for increased intensity.
 Once the exercises are complete, gently stretch for 5 to 10 minutes and then do a cool down for 5 to 10 minutes.
 Physical exercises are recommended three to four times a week for 30 to 60 minutes, and have resulted in reducing HbA1c by 10–20%, especially in individuals with type 2 diabetes.
-Evidence from multiple clinics demonstrates that exercise improves insulin sensitivity, reduces plasma insulin levels and weight loss can prevent or delay the onset of type 2 diabetes (American Diabetes Association, 2004).
+Evidence from multiple clinics demonstrates that exercise improves insulin sensitivity, reduces plasma insulin levels and weight loss may help reduce the risk or delay the onset of type 2 diabetes (American Diabetes Association, 2004).

 Historical and Lifestyle Perspective on Diabetes Prevention